ne0rrmatrix/NerdNewsNavigator2/README.md

 8. List of most recent show from each podcast now has a dedicated page.
 9. Full screen toggle, with the ability to toggle always on/off for fullscreen or choose at any time whether fullscreen or not.
 It is your choice.
 10. Downloader implemented on Show page.
 Shows can be accessed through downloads in flyout menu.
+11. Automatic download of most recent favorite shows is now implemented.

 ## Current known issues
 1. Requires internet access all the time in order to function in any way.